robo-w/TallyArbiter-M5AtomMatrixListener/README.md

 * The colors of preview and program (green and red) are shown on all pixels of the LED matrix for the default cam number `0`, instead of leaving a dot in the middle.
 * On startup the number of the light is still shown, in order to check the currently configured number on the device.
 * Fixed ordering of colors for the use with `M5Atom` library 0.0.8 or higher.
 For older versions reverse red and green colors.
+* Re-enabled storing of device-ID in preferences (keep configured device ID on power loss)
+* Added blinking indication of missing network connection.

 With `M5Atom` library version 0.0.8 the brightness of the LEDs is drastically reduced: